Blog

 Florida law operates on a “comparative negligence” system.
 This means if you are found to be partially at fault for the accident, your compensation can be reduced by that percentage.
 For example, if you are awarded $100,000 but found to be 10% at fault, your award would be reduced to $90,000.
 Insurance companies often try to shift as much blame as possible onto the cyclist to pay out less.
 An experienced attorney anticipates this strategy.
 They will gather evidence to build a strong case showing the other party’s liability and fight to minimize any percentage of fault unfairly assigned to you, protecting your right to full compensation for your bicycle accident injuries.

-Calculating the Full Extent of Your Damages
+Calculating the True Value of Your Claim

 It’s easy to underestimate the total cost of an accident.
 Your damages go far beyond the initial emergency room bill.
 A skilled lawyer will help you calculate the full extent of your losses, including current and future medical expenses, physical therapy, lost wages from time off work, and diminished earning capacity if you can’t return to your old job.
 They also account for non-economic damages like pain and suffering.
 By collecting police reports, medical records, and expert opinions, your attorney ensures every single loss is documented and included in your claim, from a minor injury to a life-altering brain injury.